MONTANA’S FSSAC BYLAWS

 - 1.2 The Chair and Vice-Chair shall always be parent representatives on the Council.

-- 1.3 Nominations and election of a Chair and Vice-Chair will be held at the first meeting following the Summit Meeting.
-Newly elected officers will serve in a “elect” capacity until officially installed at the next meeting.
+- 1.3 Nominations and election of a Chair and Vice-Chair will be held at the first meeting following the Summit Meeting every other year.
+Newly elected officers will serve in the “elect” capacity until officially installed at the next meeting.

-- 1.4 For purposes of continuity, the name of the Vice-Chair from the previous year will automatically be placed in nomination for election to Chair.
+- 1.4 For purposes of continuity, the name of the Vice-Chair from the previous two year term will automatically be placed in nomination for election to Chair.

 - 1.5 Under special circumstances resulting in a vacant elected office, the Chair or Vice-Chair shall authorize a special election to fill the vacancy.